luxmedia/LM-Foundation/README.md

 - I also removed the predefined !default variables from the "components/*.styl" files.
 All variable-based settings must be done in "_settings.styl"

 - I changed the indentation to 4 spaces instead of 2 spaces.
-This settings proved to be the best for me using large screens.
+This settings proved to be the best coding environment for me using large displays.